Governing Body

 Being a governor is an exciting role that delivers real impact within our community and for all children.
 It is a role of which we are proud.

-Adam Palmer - Head Teacher
+Adam Palmer - Headteacher (ex-officio position)

-Rita Wiseman - Safeguarding Link Governor - Trust Appointed Governor
+Phillippa Wass – Trust Appointed Governor

 Gwen Yates - Wellbeing Link Governor - Trust Appointed Governor